Icinga/icinga2/doc/16-upgrading-icinga-2.md

 I.e. the child was considered reachable only if no dependency was violated.
 In v2.12 and v2.13, all dependencies were redundant.
-I.e. the child was considered unreachable only if no dependency was fulfilled. v2.14 restores the pre-v2.12 behavior and allows to override it.
+I.e. the child was considered unreachable only if no dependency was fulfilled.

-In a real world you'll likely want to [fine-tune this](03-monitoring-basics.md#dependencies-redundancy-groups), but it's also possible to simply [stick to the behavior of v2.12 and v2.13](03-monitoring-basics.md#dependencies-redundancy-groups-all-redundant).
+v2.14 restores the pre-v2.12 behavior, but allows to override it.
+I.e. you can still make any number of your dependencies redundant, as you wish.
+For details read the docs' [redundancy groups section](03-monitoring-basics.md#dependencies-redundancy-groups).

 ### Email Notification Scripts <a id="upgrading-to-2-14-email-notification"></a>